 Water quality management will vary throughout all operations.
-Packers should follow GMPs to minimize the potential for the introduction or spread of pathogens in processing water.
+Packers should follow GMPs to prevent or minimize the potential for the introduction or spread of pathogens in processing water.
 The quality of water used should be dependent on the stage of the operation.
 For example, clean water could be used for initial washing stages, whereas water used for final rinses should be of potable quality.
 [Refer to Proposed Draft Guidelines for the Hygienic Reuse of Processing Water in Food Plants.]

-- Post-harvest systems that use water should be designed in a manner to minimize places where product lodges and dirt builds up. - Where appropriate, effective disinfectants could be used to minimize cross-contamination during post-harvest use.
+- Post-harvest systems that use water should be designed in a manner to minimize places where product lodges and dirt builds up. - Disinfectants should only be used where absolutely necessary to minimize cross-contamination during post-harvest and where their use is in line with good hygienic practices.
 The disinfectant levels should be monitored and controlled to ensure that they are maintained at effective concentrations.
-Application of disinfectants, followed by a wash as necessary, should be done to ensure that chemical residues do not exceed levels as recommended by [the Codex Committee on Food Additives and Contaminants].

-- Where appropriate, the temperature of the post-harvest water should be controlled and monitored. - Recycled water should be treated and maintained in conditions that do not constitute a risk to the safety of fresh fruits and vegetables.
+Application of disinfectants, followed by a wash as necessary, should be done to ensure that chemical residues do not exceed levels as recommended by the Codex Alimentarius Commission. - Where appropriate, the temperature of the post-harvest water should be controlled and monitored. - Recycled water should be treated and maintained in conditions that do not constitute a risk to the safety of fresh fruits and vegetables.
 The treatment process should be effectively monitored and controlled. - Recycled water may be used with no further treatment provided its use does not constitute a risk to the safety of fresh fruits and vegetables (e.g. use of water recovered from the final wash for the first wash). - Ice should be made from potable water.
 Ice should be produced, handled and stored to protect it from contamination.